-Particulars As at March 31, 2019 (Rs.
-Lakhs) As at March 31, 2018 (Rs.
+Particulars As at March 31, 2020 (Rs.
+Lakhs) As at March 31, 2019 (Rs.
 Lakhs) (a) The principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year.
-Principal amount due to micro and small enterprises: Interest due on above: 82.41 0.01 23.52 0.09 (b) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year. - - (C) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006.
-8.58 0.94

-(d) The amount of interest accrued and remaining unpaid at the end of each accounting year.
-13.05 4.46 (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006.
+Principal amount due to micro and small enterprises: Interest due on above: 53.33 - 82.41 0.01 (b) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006 along with the amount of the payment made to the supplier beyond the appointed day during each accounting year. - - (c) The amount of interest due and payable for the period of delay in making payment (which has been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006.
+2.01 8.58 (d) The amount of interest accrued and remaining unpaid at the end of each accounting year.
+15.06 13.05 (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. - a.
+Gross amount required to be spent by the Company during the year Rs 13.81 Lakhs.